On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Introduction

 \subsection{Our Contributions}

-Our main contributions in this paper are: \begin{enumerate} \item Based on the D2D achievable caching scheme in~\cite{ji2016fundamental}, with $K$ the number of users and $N$ the number of files, for $N\geq K$ and the shared-link caching scheme in~\cite{yu2018exact} for $N<K$, we propose a novel achievable scheme for D2D caching problem, which is shown to be order optimal within a factor of $2$ under the constraint of uncoded placement, in terms of the average transmitted load for uniform probability of file requests and the worst-case transmitted load among all possible demands. \item For each user, if any bit of its demanded file not already in its cache can be recovered from its cache content and a transmitted packet of a single other user, we say that the delivery phase is \emph{one-shot}.
+The main contributions in this paper are: \begin{enumerate} \item Based on the D2D achievable caching scheme in~\cite{ji2016fundamental}, and the improved delivery scheme for the shared-link network in \cite{yu2018exact}, we propose a novel achievable scheme for D2D caching problem, which is shown to be order optimal within a factor of $2$ under the constraint of uncoded placement and within a factor of $4$ in general, in terms of the average load with random uniform demands and worst-case load over all possible demands, while in the literature there is no exactly optimality on the D2D coded caching problem and the lowest order optimality factor is $8$ proved in \cite{sengupta2015beyond}. \item We say that the delivery phase is ``one-shot'' if any user can recover any requested bit from the content if its own cache and at most one transmitted message by some other user (see Definition \ref{one-shot}).
 Under the constraint of uncoded placement and one-shot delivery, we can divide the D2D caching problem into $K$ shared-link models.
 Under the above constraints, we then use the index coding acyclic converse bound in~\cite[Corollary 1]{onthecapacityindex} to lower bound the total load transmitted in the $K$ shared-link models.
 By leveraging the connection among the $K$ shared-link models, we propose a novel way to use the index coding acyclic converse bound compared to the method used for single shared-link model in~\cite{wan2016optimality,wan2016caching,yu2018exact}.
-With this converse bound, we prove that the proposed achievable scheme is exactly optimal under the constraint of uncoded placement and one-shot delivery, in terms of the average transmitted load and the worst-case transmitted load among all possible demands. \item Lastly, inspired by the distributed computing problem with \emph{straggler}s (see e.g. \cite{speedingUpML} for a distributed linear computation scenario), where straggling servers fail to finish their computational tasks on time, we focus on a novel D2D caching system, where during the delivery phase, each user may be inactive with some probability and the inactivity event of each user is not known by other users.
-User inactivity may occur due to several reasons such as broken communication links, users moving out of the network, users going off-line to save power, etc. For this setting, a non-one-shot delivery scheme would be very fragile since, because of the fact that requested bits are decoded from the transmissions of multiple users (e.g., from a set of full-rank linear combinations collected from the signals of different users, as in linear network coding), a missing user may affect the decoding of many packets, through a sort of catastrophic error propagation effect.
-Instead, we can directly extend the proposed optimal one-shot delivery phase to this problem by using the MDS precoding proposed in \cite{speedingUpML}, which promotes robustness against random unidentified user inactivity.
+With this converse bound, we prove that the proposed D2D caching scheme is {\em exactly optimal} under the constraint of uncoded placement and one-shot delivery, both in terms of the average load under random uniform demands and in terms of the worst-case load over all possible demands. \item Inspired by the distributed computing problem with \emph{straggler}s (see e.g. \cite{speedingUpML} for a distributed linear computation scenario), where straggling servers fail to finish their computational tasks on time, we design a coded caching scheme for a D2D scenario where, during the delivery phase, each user may be inactive with some probability and the inactivity event of each user is not known by other users.
+User inactivity may occur due to several reasons such as broken communication links, users moving out of the network, users going off-line to save power, etc. For this setting, a non-one-shot delivery scheme would be very fragile since, because of the fact that requested bits are decoded from the transmissions of multiple users, a missing user may affect the decoding of many packets, through a sort of catastrophic error propagation effect.
+Instead, we can directly extend the proposed optimal one-shot delivery phase to this problem by using {\em Maximum Distance Separable} (MDS) precoding proposed in \cite{speedingUpML}, which promotes robustness against random unidentified user inactivity.

 \end{enumerate}